AetherKiri/AetherSiglus/README.md

 ## Community
 If you want to join the development and discussion of this project, you can join the following Discord server:
 * Discord: [https://discord.gg/g4rXucPZz3](https://discord.gg/g4rXucPZz3)
 * Personally, I only able to speak English, Chinese, Japanese, and very limited French.
-If you want to communicate in other languages, please use English.

 ## Resource decryption key